 More than 400 rehabilitated cold stunned sea turtles were released today at @padreislandnps!!
 Due to the recent cold spells along the Texas coast, over 1,400 cold stunned green turtles were taken to the Sea Turtle Laboratory at Padre Island National Seashore for rehabiliation.
 Thanks so much to our coastal partners and fellow volunteers who've lended a hand to help these turtles! . . . . . #seaturtles #greenturtles #padreislandnationalseashore #nps #padreisland #texas #southtexas #corpuschristi #naturetexas #savenature #naturephotography #turtle

 The morning sky over Barton Creek Habitat Preserve in Austin.
 How does it look where you are today?

 What They Do

-The five county metropolitan area of Austin has a population of over two million and continues to grow as seen by the traffic and development that we all complain about.
+The five county metropolitan area of Austin has a population of over two million and continues to grow.
 While the team at the Austin chapter of the Nature Conservancy is surely aware of the traffic problems, their focus is on a different threat.
 With rapid development in the city of Austin, green space is getting harder to find.
 The Nature Conservancy works hard to protect the Barton Creek Habitat, Pedernales River, Enchanted Rock, and Hamilton Pool and partners with the Waller Creek Conservancy, amongst others.
 With large-scale tree planting efforts and community engagement they hope to continue to bring nature back to the city, creating more green space for the community to utilize and appreciate.